Exploring dynamical phase transitions with cold atoms in an optical cavity: Dynamical Phase Diagram of the LMG model

-Conversely, the paramagnetic phase, shown in blue on Fig.~\ref{fig:PhaseDiagram}(b) and (c), is dominated by Rabi-flopping driven by the transverse field $\Omega \hat{J}_x$.
+Conversely, the paramagnetic phase [blue region in Fig.~\ref{fig:PhaseDiagram}b) and c)] is dominated by Rabi flopping driven by the transverse field $\Omega \hat{J}_x$.
 This term causes large oscillations of the instantaneous $\langle \hat{J}_z \rangle$, and, for $\delta= 0$, the collective Bloch vector breaks through the equatorial plane and rotates about the entire Bloch sphere.

-For $\delta = 0$, the transition between the paramagnetic and ferromagnetic phases occurs at a critical drive $\Omega_c = \chi N/2$, as shown in Fig.~\ref{fig:PhaseDiagram}(b) and (c).
-The discontinuous transition in the dynamical behaviour of the system can be traced back to the change in direction of the self-generated precession $\propto \chi\langle\hat{J}_z\rangle\hat{J}_z$ as the Bloch vector crosses the equatorial plane at $\langle \hat{J}_z \rangle = 0$, generating an abrupt shift to large amplitude oscillations for $\Omega > \Omega_c$.
-Typical dynamics of the collective Bloch vector in the ferromagnetic and paramagnetic phases are shown as insets of Fig.~\ref{fig:PhaseDiagram}(b).
-The solid green (G1), solid blue (B1), and dashed blue (B2) lines in Fig.~\ref{fig:PhaseDiagram}(b) and (c) indicate analogous trajectories in the phase diagram which will be explored experimentally later in Figures \ref{fig:Nscale}(b),~\ref{fig:detuning}(a), and \ref{fig:detuning}(b), respectively.
+For $\delta = 0$, the transition between the paramagnetic and ferromagnetic phases occurs at a critical drive $\Omega_c = \chi N/2$, as shown in Fig.~\ref{fig:PhaseDiagram}b) and c).
+The sharp transition in the dynamical behaviour of the system is traced back to the change in direction of the self-generated precession proportional to $\chi\langle\hat{J}_z\rangle\hat{J}_z$ as the Bloch vector crosses the equatorial plane at $\langle \hat{J}_z \rangle = 0$, generating an abrupt shift to large-amplitude oscillations for $\Omega > \Omega_c$.
+Typical dynamics of the collective Bloch vector in the ferromagnetic and paramagnetic phases are shown as insets in Fig.~\ref{fig:PhaseDiagram}b).
+The solid green (V1), solid blue (H1) and dashed blue (H2) lines in Fig.~\ref{fig:PhaseDiagram}b) and c) indicate analogous trajectories in the phase diagram which will be explored experimentally later in Figures \ref{fig:Nscale}b),~\ref{fig:detuning}a), and \ref{fig:detuning}b), respectively (see also Extended Data Fig.~2b and Supplementary Fig.~S3 for investigation of the transition as a function of detuning and drive).

-Our experimental platform consists of $N\approx10^5$-$10^6$ $^{88}$Sr atoms cooled to $14$~$\mu$K and confined in a near magic wavelength 1D optical lattice supported by a symmetrical optical cavity as shown in Fig.~\ref{fig:PhaseDiagram}(a)(i).
-A pseudospin-1/2 is encoded in the narrow linewidth $^1$S$_0$-$^3$P$_1$ optical transition of each atom at frequency $\omega_a$, with the electronic levels corresponding to $\ket{\downarrow}$ and $\ket{\uparrow}$, respectively.
-The $N$ atoms are coupled to a single common TEM$_{00}$ mode of the optical cavity with tunable frequency $\omega_c$, single-photon Rabi frequency $2g/(2\pi) = 21.8$~kHz, and cavity decay linewidth $\kappa/(2\pi) = 153.0(4)$~kHz.
-Most importantly, we work in a regime in which the cavity detuning from atomic resonance $\Delta = \omega_c - \omega_a$ is the largest relevant frequency scale in the problem, with a relevant hierarchy $\Delta\gg g\sqrt{N}\gg\kappa, \gamma$.